Carmelleonie/alx-higher_level_programming/0x12-javascript-warm_up/README.md

-Write a script that prints 3 lines:
+Write a script that prints a message depending of the number of arguments passed: